 Avoid any strenuous activities, especially anything that will make you bend over at the waist.
 This means no intense exercising, at least not right away!
 You can go for light walks around the block once you feel up to it but leave it at that to be safe.

 You should also be very careful with your eye when you’re showering or bathing, since you shouldn’t get any water in your eyes.
 Shower with your eyes closed to prevent any water getting in your eyes while your eye heals.

 The full recovery takes about 8 weeks, but it may take longer or less depending on your needs.
-Don’t forget to take the eye drops prescribed by your eye doctor to reduce inflammation and prevent infection exactly as recommended.
+Don’t forget to take the eye drops prescribed by Dr. Cheng to reduce inflammation and prevent infection exactly as recommended.

-Following all instructions from your ophthalmologist is the best way to ensure you’ll have a healthy and easy recovery after cataract surgery!
+Following all instructions from Dr. Cheng is the best way to ensure you’ll have a healthy and easy recovery after cataract surgery!

 WHAT IF I NEED CATARACT SURGERY IN BOTH EYES?